-3.21 Preferred Tier II Alternative: Bridge over the Delaware and Raritan Canal Spillway
+3.21 Selected Tier II Alternative: Bridge over the Delaware and Raritan Canal Spillway

 The Delaware and Raritan Canal State Park (D&R Canal Park) is a 70-mile park and towpath that follows the Delaware River from Frenchtown to Trenton, then follows the Delaware and Raritan Canal from Trenton to New Brunswick.
-In New Brunswick, the D&R Canal Park terminates just past where the towpath intersects with Landing Lane, northwest of Buccleuch Park.
-At this location, the towpath is interrupted by an impassible 200-foot spillway where the D&R Canal drains to the Raritan River.
-The proposed recreational restoration project involves constructing a bridge over the 200-foot spillway to provide connectivity between the D&R Canal Park towpath and a 2.2-mile section of riverside trail that runs from the spillway east towards Boyd Park in New Brunswick (Figure 25).
+In New Brunswick, the D&R Canal Park terminates just past where the towpath intersects with Landing Lane, northwest of Buccleuch Park (Figure 25).
+At this location, the towpath is interrupted by an impassible 200-foot spillway where the D&R Canal drains to the Raritan River and by a 650-foot trail gap between eastern edge of the spillway and the existing riverside trail that leads to Boyd Park in New Brunswick.
+The proposed recreational restoration project involves either constructing a bridge over the 200-foot spillway and building 650 feet of connecting trail, or finding a suitable alternative to provide connectivity between the D&R Canal Park towpath and the 2-mile section of riverside trail that runs from U.S. Route 18 east towards Boyd Park in New Brunswick.

 The D&R Canal State Park is one of New Jersey's most significant historic and recreational resources as it provides over 70 miles of hiking and biking trails as well as opportunities for canoe and kayak access to the Raritan River.
-However, a 200-foot spillway separates residents of the City of New Brunswick from direct access to the recreational offerings of this greenway.
-Likewise, the spillway separates users of the D&R Canal towpath from easy access to the riverside Boyd Park, historic D&R Canal locks, and New Brunswick Landing.
-The existing disconnected riverside trail on the eastern side of the spillway is approximately 2.2 miles long and runs from the spillway to Boyd Park in New Brunswick.
-The first 1.3 miles of the disconnected trail are referred to locally as "the trench", since the trail runs along a narrow corridor flanked by the Raritan River to the north, and New Jersey Route 18 to the south.
+However, a 200-foot spillway and a 650-foot trail gap separates residents of the City of New Brunswick from direct access to the recreational offerings of this greenway.
+Likewise, the spillway and trail gap separates users of the D&R Canal towpath from easy access to the riverside Boyd Park, historic D&R Canal locks, and New Brunswick Landing.
+The existing disconnected riverside trail on the eastern side of the spillway is approximately 2 miles long and runs from the eastern side of U.S. Route 18 to Boyd Park in New Brunswick.
+The first 1.2 miles of the disconnected trail are referred to locally as "the trench", since the trail runs along a narrow corridor flanked by the Raritan River to the north, and New Jersey U.S. Route 18 to the south.